 If Facebook’s users get pissed off and leave, they can’t show them ads anymore.
 For that reason, Facebook has to strike a delicate balance between providing engaging content from friends and sponsors in order to avoid overwhelming users with ads.

 That’s part of the reason why relevance score exists.

-If users hate your ad, or don’t engage with it, Facebook's advertising algorithm will also hate you and will likely either charge more money or just reject showing your ad to their users.
+If users hate your ad or don’t engage with it, Facebook’s advertising algorithm will also hate you and will likely either charge you more money or just reject showing your ad to their users.

 Note: this serves the same purpose as Google’s ‘Quality Score’ rating.

-Keeping an eye on your relevance score as you run ads is important to make sure you're not wasting money on an ad that your audience clearly doesn't appreciate.
+Every Facebook ad will receive a relevance score between 1 and 10, with 10 being the highest.
+As people interact and provide feedback on your ad, the relevance score may change.
+Therefore, make sure you keep eye on your relevance score as you run ads.
+It’s important to make sure you’re not wasting money on an ad that your audience clearly doesn’t appreciate.

 CPM, or cost per mille, is a cost calculation of how much money it would cost to land 1,000 impressions on your Facebook ad.

 If Facebook does a better job at finding the right users, advertisers are willing to pay a higher CPM to show ads (impressions) to them.
 That’s why their team works so hard on expanding targeting options and increasing efficiency of their advertising algorithms.

 $50 Conv.
 Value * 2% CVR * 1% CTR = $10 CPM